 Aida Cross Stitch Fabric

-Aida cloth, sometimes called Java canvas, is an open, even-weave cotton fabric specially designed for cross-stitch embroidery.
+Aida cloth, also known as Java canvas, is a lightweight, open-weave cotton fabric designed explicitly.
+It fits perfectly on cross stitch materials.
 Thanks to its natural mesh-like structure, stitching on it is a breeze.
 Its stiffness means you often don’t need an embroidery hoop.

 Why it’s so suitable for this stitch?
 Well,